farmbeatslabs/FBLKv2/2_Register_your_FarmBeats_Lab_Kit_User_and_Device.md

-Register your FarmBeats Student Kit User and Device
+Register your FarmBeats Lab Kit User and Device
 ===================================================

-To get your FarmBeats Student Kit devices connected to the cloud you need to register the unique ID from each device and get it provisioned to the Azure IoT Central Cloud Service.
+To get your FarmBeats Lab Kit devices connected to the cloud you need to register the unique ID from each device and get it provisioned to the Azure IoT Central Cloud Service.

-The FarmBeats Student Kit portal makes this easier for you by providing you with a simple way to register your user and then your device so configuration of the cloud service is done for you.
+The FarmBeats Lab Kit portal makes this easier for you by providing you with a simple way to register your user and then your device so configuration of the cloud service is done for you.